thecentraldogma/thecentraldogma.github.io/_posts/2024-03-22-protein-laguage-models.md

 - Disorder prediction:

 - Flourescence prediction: This is a regression task at the protein level.

+- Predicting where a protein appears, with respect to a cell: on the membrance, in the cytoplasm, etc.: the DeepLoc-2 dataset: https://services.healthtech.dtu.dk/services/DeepLoc-2.0/

 Benchmarks for evaluating transfer learning from protein LLMs: